floodmodel/GRM/README.md

 2020.09.08.
 Bug fix in /a option
 2020.09.10.
 Bug fix in Flow control simulation
 2021.01.07.
 Bug fix in bitmap image output renderer
+2021.01.16.
+Bug fix in calculating average rainfall when using '/f' option